Practicing, studying, and teaching

 and awakening flourishing

-Scroll down for more info and see About.
+Scroll down for more info and see Bio

-• I teach Unified Mindfulness, a secular system of meditation designed by Shinzen Young.
+I teach drawing on my practice in the Buddhist lineages of Theravada, Vajrayana, ZenDzogchen, and teacher-training through Unified Mindfulness, a secular system of meditation designed and refined by Shinzen Young.

-My practice has been focused on the cultivation of Insight within a Buddhist context: awakening.
+My path has been focused on Insight within a Buddhist context: awakening.
 Supporting you along this axis of development in a pragmatic, metaphysically neutral manner is my motivation for teaching.

-I can also provide help in discerning appropriate intensive retreat options, short or long-term, if you're looking for that.
+I can also provide help in discerning appropriate intensive retreat options, both shorter and long-term.

-• To begin with, it’s very clarifying to identify what your motivations and goals are for your practice, sometimes with reference to the Happiness Grid, which is reproduced below.
-From there, we can select techniques and strategies to best accomplish those goals with the tools and time available.
+To begin with, it’s very clarifying to identify what your aspirations are for practicing.
+From there, we can select techniques and strategies to best accomplish this with the time available to us.

-In early sessions there will probably be more to discuss, so we'll likely spend less time actually practicing together.
+In early sessions there will probably be more to discuss.
 As and if we see more of each other more of our time will likely be devoted to interactive, real-time guidance.

-Periodically, as new territory comes up for you in practice, we'll probably have more to talk about again, and your goals, motivations, and interests may change.
+Periodically, as new territory comes up for you in practice, we'll probably have more to talk about again, and your aspirations may change.

 Everything is a response to context, but that's the general rhythm.

-In practice, following each session I invite you to donate according to your means to support my ongoing service, training, and livelihood.
+In practice, I invite you to donate according to your means to support my ongoing service, training, and livelihood.

 A heuristic schematic of the types and levels of human happiness.
 All are important, and all are benefitted by dedicated practice.